bevyengine/bevy-website/content/news/2024-??-??-dream-job/index.md

 +++
-title = "I landed my dream job.
-Now what?" date = 2024-TODO-TODO authors = ["Alice I. Cecile"]
+title = "I landed my dream job making a Rust game engine.
+Now what?" date = 2024-09-TODO authors = ["Alice I. Cecile"]
 [extra]
 github = "alice-i-cecile"
-image = "TODO.svg"
-show_image = true
 +++

 So I landed my dream job.
 Full-time open source building a game engine in Rust.
 Absolutely no meetings.
 What more could you ask for?